Resources for Volunteers

 PURPOSE AND VALUE OF THIS VOLUNTEER POSITION

-Grant evaluators assess letters of inquiry, providing objective, thoughtful, and relevant scoring, observations, and questions that inform multi-faceted decision-making.
-Grant evaluators apply the program’s review criteria to letters of inquiry from organizations in their region of Oregon.
-Volunteers value this role because they learn about organizations in their community, appreciate the team approach, and collaborate with others.
+Community Grant Evaluators assess applications submitted by nonprofit organizations, providing objective, thoughtful, and relevant scoring, observations, and questions that inform multi-faceted decision-making.
+Grant evaluators apply the program’s review criteria to applications from organizations in their region of Oregon.
+Evaluators bring their knowledge and regional experience to this role, providing important insight into the grantmaking process, providing valuable feedback to our regional program officers.

 GRANT EVALUATOR RESPONSIBILITIES